SniperSister/ComFlexforms/README.md

 # FlexForms

 FlexForms is a form extension built by developers, for developers.
-It's:
+It:

-* build for Joomla 3.x
+* is build for Joomla 3.x
-* based on F0F (you need to install it, it's not the included FOF within the Joomla!
+* is based on F0F (you need to install it, it's not the included FOF within the Joomla!
 Core)
 * uses JForm XML files for the form building and validation
 * has a per-form layout override system to allow individual styles
 * triggers the Joomla plugin system to allow special tasks when submitting a form
+* it offers per-form language files for multilingual forms
+* sends, as an option, email to administrators and form submitters
+* attaches, as an option, uploaded files to these emails

 ## Getting started